ros-perception/image_transport_plugins/depthz_image_transport/README.md

 ## Usage

-Subscribers select the transport with the standard `image_transport` parameter (in rviz2: the *Transport Hint* dropdown of the Image/Camera display):
+Subscribers select the transport with the standard `image_transport` parameter (in RViz 2: the *Transport Hint* dropdown of the Image/Camera display):

 ```bash